What Is the Highest Credit Score You Can Get?

 What is the highest credit score possible?

-The highest credit score you can get is 850.
-Individuals with a FICO score this high have near-perfect credit management.
-This is why only 1.2% of consumers in the U.S. have achieved this feat.
+The highest credit score you can achieve is 850.
+A score this high reflects exceptional credit management, which is why only about 1.2% of consumers in the U.S. have reached it.
+Fortunately, you don’t need a perfect score to qualify for the best lending terms.

 In comparison, the average credit score in the U.S. is 704.
 Here is an overview of the FICO credit score ranges: